Crystals for set-valued decomposition tableaux: Second construction

-Parentheses are paired in the linked $i$-word in the usual way, ignoring the ``$-$'' characters.
-Any unpaired ``$)$'' must be the first character in its class, and any unpaired ``$($'' must be the last character in its class.
-Yu introduces the following terminology to distinguish between classes according to whether or not they start with an unpaired ``$)$'' or end with an unpaired ``$($'': \begin{enumerate} \item[(a)] A class is a \defn{null form} it has no unpaired ``$($'' or ``$)$'' characters.
+Observe that any unpaired ``$)$'' in the $i$-word must be the first character in its class, and any unpaired ``$($'' must be the last character in its class.
+As in \cite{Yu}, we distinguish between classes in the $i$-word using the terminology below: \begin{enumerate} \item[(a)] A class is a \defn{null form} it has no unpaired ``$($'' or ``$)$'' characters.
 For example: ``$(()-())-()$''.

 \item[(b)] A class is a \defn{left form} if has no unpaired ``$)$'' characters but ends with an unpaired ``$($''.

 This class is either ``$($'' or ``$(u)-($'' for some word $u$.
 For example: ``$(())-($''.